 The data suggests that, in contrast to national trends, it is middle-income earners locally who purchase the greatest number of lottery tickets.

-According to an inewsource analysis of data from the California State Lottery and the U.S. Census Bureau, in San Diego County, 45 percent of lottery sales during the 2013-2014 fiscal year were concentrated in middle-income neighborhoods; 32 percent in moderate-income neighborhoods and 22 percent in high-income neighborhoods.
+, in San Diego County, 45 percent of lottery sales during the 2013-2014 fiscal year were concentrated in middle-income neighborhoods; 32 percent in moderate-income neighborhoods and 22 percent in high-income neighborhoods.
 Just 1 percent of sales were concentrated in low-income neighborhoods.

 According to the Census Bureau, about 45 percent of the county’s population lives in middle-income neighborhoods; 28 percent in high-income neighborhoods; 24 percent in moderate-income neighborhoods and 2 percent in low-income neighborhoods.